Italy fails to qualify for World Cup after draw with Sweden

 However, Antonio Conte's Italy side overachieved in France last year, when it surprisingly beat Spain in the round of 16 before losing on penalties to world champion Germany.

-For a long time, Italy has lacked a creative force.
-The likes of Andrea Pirlo and Francesco Totti of the 2006 side could change a match with one moment of magic.
+For a long time, Italy has lacked a creative force, successors to Andrea Pirlo and Francesco Totti of the 2006 side who could change a match with one moment of magic.

-Mario Balotelli was the star of Euro 2012 but fell out of favor after Italy's woeful showing at the last World Cup, and hasn't been called up by Ventura, while Conte selected him in only one squad.
+Mario Balotelli was the star of Euro 2012 but fell out of favor after Italy's woeful showing at the last World Cup.

 The lack of stars in the Italy team is reflected in the Italian league.